 Many security packages weren’t designed for legacy mainframe environments and operating systems.
 And the legacy applications themselves often lack the kind of real-time security monitoring needed to pin down and resolve security intrusions.
 Legacy systems might monitor performance, for example, but lack the details and contextual information that create the true visibility needed by security professionals.
 Audit trails and log functionality might be missing altogether or could be in a proprietary format that proves difficult to access and analyze.

 The lack of adequate monitoring and logging can get enterprise businesses into trouble quickly if legacy applications are connected to both the internet and an internal corporate network.
 Once a legacy application has been exploited without triggering any alerts or logs, cybercriminals have free rein to run through the internal network cracking into other systems—potentially undetected—while the IT team lacks visibility into where the original intrusion occurred.
 By contrast, when you’re operating applications that are part of a modern cloud or hybrid tech stack, you can quickly and easily add plug-and-play security and network monitoring solutions that are interoperable with your platform.

 Synchrony’s Modernization Lifecycle Platform (MLP) brings an automated upgrade process, a collaborative work environment, and transparent and traceable perspectives to software upgrades.
-Continuous Upgrade, or CU, is a complementary approach to the DevOps practices of Continuous Delivery (CD) and Continuous Integration (CI).
-CU gives enterprises the ability to systematically and incrementally apply new software updates to in-house applications, APIs, or any other software components, regardless of the underlying technology being upgraded.
+Continuous Modernization, or CM, is a complementary approach to the DevOps practices of Continuous Delivery (CD) and Continuous Integration (CI).
+CM gives enterprises the ability to systematically and incrementally apply new software updates to in-house applications, APIs, or any other software components, regardless of the underlying technology being upgraded.

-Yes, I’d like to learn more about Synchrony Systems Modernization and Continuous Upgrade technology:
+Yes, I’d like to learn more about Synchrony Systems Modernization and Continuous Modernization technology: